 [INSERT FIGURE 12]

-Quintile analysis yielded some intriguing findings.
+Analysis of quintiles yielded some intriguing findings.
 We report here on the strongest patterns, but caution that many of the relationships are not as clear or coherent as these.
 Nevertheless, scenes and neighborhood walkability do interact in significant ways.
-At the national level, the local authenticity of a scene’s amenities does not significantly predict variation in job and population growth.
-However, within the zip codes with the largest shares of residents who walk to work, local authenticity is positively related to both job and population growth. uthenticity has no impact in the places where fewer people walk to work.
+At the national level, the local authenticity of a scene’s amenities is not significantly related to variation in job growth and is weakly tied to population growth.
+However, within the zip codes with the largest shares of residents who walk to work, local authenticity is positively related to both job and population growth.
+Local authenticity has no effect in the places where fewer people walk to work.

 [INSERT FIGURE 13]

-Self-expressive scenes do seem to enhance the gains that accrue to technology clusters.
-As we saw, in national analysis clusters of technology jobs positively impact patent filing, job growth, population growth, and human capital gains, while they negatively impact rents and incomes.
+Self-expressive scenes do seem to enhance the gains associated with technology clusters.
+As we saw, in national analysis clusters of technology jobs are positively related to patent concentration, job growth, population growth, and human capital gains, while they are negatively related to rents and incomes.
 However, these effects are strongly mediated by the self-expressiveness of the amenities nearby technology jobs.
-The impact of technology industry clusters on entertainment and technology patents is entirely contained within the two most self-expressive segments of the country.
-Its impact on job growth is significant only within the most self-expressive quintile, the impact on population growth is significant only in the second-most self-expressive quintile, and the impact on post-graduate gains is significant only in the most self-expressive quintile.
-Technology clusters may play a key role in the new urban economy, but that role seems to be significantly dependent on such clusters being located amidst scenes that provide occasions for spontaneity, improvisation, and unique expression.
+The relationship between technology industry clusters and entertainment and technology patents is entirely contained within the two most self-expressive segments of the country.
+A similar pattern can be seen in the associated between these clusters and change in college graduates, with the exception that a positive relationship exists between the two in second lowest quintile of self-expressive scenes in addition to the two top quintiles.
+Their association with job growth is significant only within the most self-expressive quintile, their association with population growth is significant only in the second-most self-expressive quintile, and their association with post-graduate gains is significant only in the most self-expressive quintile.
+Technology clusters may play a part in the new urban economy, but that role seems to be significantly dependent on such clusters being located amidst scenes that provide occasions for spontaneity, improvisation, and unique expression.

 [INSERT FIGURE 14]

-Scenes of local authenticity lead to different urban development outcomes depending on their proximity to natural amenities.
-Nationally, locally authenticated amenities are associated with entertainment and other patents, college graduates, population, and income, and are not significantly associated with the rest of the CCDV’s.
+Scenes of local authenticity are related to different urban development outcomes depending on their proximity to natural amenities.
+Nationally, locally authenticated amenities are associated with higher concentrations of entertainment and other patents, rising college graduates, population, and income, and are not significantly associated with the rest of the CCDV’s.
 However, the impact of local authenticity shifts depending on the natural amenity context.
-The relation between local authenticity and income growth, for example, is significant only in the 20% of the country with the fewest natural amenities.
-The positive association with gains in post-graduate degree holders is only significant in the lower quintiles.
-It is not significant in the sections of the country with the most natural amenities.
+The positive relation between local authenticity and both income growth as well as high-tech patent concentration, for example, is significant only in the 20% of the country with the fewest natural amenities.
+The positive association with gains in post-graduate degree holders is only (barely) significant in the lower quintiles.
+It is not significant or negative in the sections of the country with the most natural amenities.
+Local authenticity is tied to growing numbers of college graduates in the places with the least and most natural amenities, not the ones in between.
 There might be something to Mayor Brainard’s intuition.
 Amenities can both enhance a natural setting, and compensate for limited access to natural amenities.
 Scenes shift the effects of other urban development variables, and are themselves shaped by their context.

 ***********